NathanRodet/4webd-nest-microservices/README.md

 Documentation is present in README.MD and the `documentations` folder.
 The file contains the Postman endpoints for each services and the API gateway and prefilled mock data.

+Please ensure to set a bearer token generated with the login endpoint if you get forbidden.

 ## How to start ?

 Start all microservices database using `docker compose up -d` or `docker compose up` for logs.